footballhead/pre-ablo/decomp/storm/README.md

 # STORM

-Tools and stuff related to stormlib.
+Tools and stuff related to using demo storm.dll.

-storm.def is incomplete and still requires manual adjustment.
+WARNING: storm.def is incomplete!
+It still requires manual adjustment!

 ## Header

-storm.h is the header of functions used by the demo decomp
+storm.h is the header of functions used by the demo decomp.

+Most of it is copy-pasted from Devilution.

 ## Library

-We don't have an original storm.lib (and probably never will) so we can't link against storm.dll and the decomp will never compile...
+We don't have an original storm.lib (and probably never will) so decomp can't link against storm.dll...

 ...
 Except we can make our own .lib based on .dll contents!
 The demo Storm.dll includes both names and oridinals.